 Renaissance Revival was a popular style during the Victorian period.
 The majority of this jewelry was created between 1860 and 1910 in workshops in Austria-Hungary.

 A wonderfully classic piece of Austro-Hungarian Jewelry featuring Saint George slaying the dragon, a popular theme in the Victorian period.
-Atop a background of flowers perches a 3 dimensional rendering of St. George on his horse piercing the dragon with a spear.
+Atop a background of flowers perches a 3-dimensional rendering of St. George on his horse piercing the dragon with a spear.
 The pendant/brooch is embellished with bezel set bright blue turquoises and pearls.
-On the back there are 2 raised bars which are meant for a ribbon to slide thru so it can be worn as a pendant.
+On the back, there are 2 raised bars which are meant for a ribbon to slide thru so it can be worn as a pendant.
 One of the bars is hallmarked for Austria-Hungary 800 silver.
 The back of this piece is extensively decorated with hand engraving.
-The pin back is especially configured to fold down when not being worn as a brooch.
+The pin back is specially configured to fold down when not being worn as a brooch.

 This jewel will arrive in our signature packaging.

 Measurements: 70mm long from the top pearl to the bottom of the central dangle and 45mm across, the ribbon slide has a 17mm opening.